Nikumaroro: Nikumaroro's reefs

-The 2000 surveys (Obura, et al.) identified that the leeward sites on the reef had 25-40% Live Coral Cover (LCC), in some places exceeding 75% LCC on the shallow reef platforms.
+The 2000 surveys done by David Obura and colleagues identified that the leeward sites on the reef had 25-40% Live Coral Cover (LCC), in some places exceeding 75% LCC on the shallow reef platforms.
 Coralline algae, Halimeda and coral rubble were the three other dominant cover categories.
 The windward sites on the reef had an estimated 70% LCC and the lower cover on the reef slope was 30% LCC.
 The steep slope was dominated by Halimeda with plates of Porites rus.
 In contrast to the leeward side, very little loose coral rubble was found with the majority of bare surfaces covered by encrusting coralline algae in shallow water.
 The most abundant coral species at Nikumaroro included: Acroporidae (staghorn corals); Acropora cytherea; Montipora efflorescens; Favites pentagona; Leptastrea purpurea; Pocillopora verrucosa; Pavona minuta and Pavona varians.

 Nikumaroro is in a naturally iron-poor region.
 The introduction of iron to this environment from shipwrecks and anchor gear is linked to proliferation of turf algae and benthic bacterial communities, and degraded ‘black reefs’.
 Monitoring from 2000 to 2015 recorded the black reef originating at the 1929 wreck of the SS Norwich City on Nikumaroro progressing northward to sites 1 km away.

 Pre-history

 Evidence of prehistoric occupation

 Little is known of habitation on the island prior to 1824.
 What evidence there is for pre-historic occupation is slim and unsubstantiated.

-In 1989, an expedition to the island by TIGHAR suggested that what they believed to be fish traps on the shore of the island was indeed evidence of long forgotten pacific natives.
+In 1989, an expedition to the island by TIGHAR suggested that what they believed to be fish traps on the shore of the island was indeed evidence of long forgotten Pacific natives.
 Also found by TIGHAR's work party was what was believed to be a basalt adze.